RubixML/ML/README.md

 ```

 ### Regression Tree
-A Decision Tree learning algorithm (CART) that performs greedy splitting by minimizing the variance (*impurity*) among decision node splits.
+A Decision Tree learning algorithm (CART) that performs greedy splitting by minimizing the variance (*impurity*) of the labels at each decision node split.

 > **Note**: Decision tree based algorithms can handle both categorical and continuous features at the same time.